Saturday 28th February and Sunday 1st March 2026 Exhibition at Brownlow Hall

 There is no simple answer to "what price should my art be?"
 Art prices are always based on a combination of factors - the venue, the customers, the artist's reputation and the type of art.
 Pricing is not derived from a mechanical formula based on how long it takes to create the art, the cost of your materials, the size of the art or even how some-one else is pricing their art.
 We can help and advise if requested and we will actively intervene if we think your pricing is so low it undermines all the other artists, or it's so high its never going to sell - ever.
 So, here is some pragmatic advice on pricing.

-1. The majority of original art sold at Brownlow Hall - 80% - will be priced under £300.
+1. The majority of original art sold at Brownlow Hall will be priced under £300.
+From five years of sales records we see that only 1% of individual pieces of art sell at a price exceding £300

-3. We recommend exhibitors display high priced art as well as art at lower prices because it demonstrates the breadth and depth of the artist's whole artistic output and creates greater interest.
+3. We recommend exhibitors display very high priced art as well as art at lower prices because it demonstrates the breadth and depth of the artist's whole artistic output and creates greater interest, a wow factor.
 High priced art on display can and does lead to sales of other art at lower prices.

-5. If exhibitors really want to sell, then they will chose a range of commercial prices for some of their art if they don't do this then you wont be invited back as a guest.
+4. If artists really want to sell and make some money, then they will chose a range of commercial prices for some of their art.
+If they don't do this then you wont be invited back.

 Every piece of art including cards and prints must be individually priced and carry the artist's name.
 This ensures the Sales Desk can sell your work.
 No price labels, no sale.